singuliere/enough/docs/monitoring_howto.rst

 Service templates
 ^^^^^^^^^^^^^^^^^

-A host can set a prefered service template, using the host variable ``monitoring_service_template``.
+A host can set a prefered service template, using the icinga variable ``vars.service_template``.

 For now two templates are availables in `molecule/icinga/roles/icinga2/files/templates.conf`: